 There is always the possibility that school may be dismissed early because of inclement weather or some other type of emergency.
 Should this happen and you are not at home, your child should be aware of a definite secondary home to go to where there is adult supervision.
-Emergency dismissals will be broadcasted over the local radio stations and television stations.
+Emergency dismissals will be broadcasted over the local radio stations and television stations, Skylerts and the District Web Page.